First ‘Panagah’ to be operational next week

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Rawalpindi: The local management has finalised all arrangements to open first ‘Panagah’ also called ‘Shelter Home’ in the city at the Fowara Chowk parking plaza under the control of Rawalpindi Development Authority (RDA) next week.
+Rawalpindi : The local management has finalised all arrangements to open first ‘Panagah’ also called 'Shelter Home’ in the city at the Fowara Chowk parking plaza under control of Rawalpindi Development Authority (RDA) next week.
 Punjab Chief Minister Usman Buzdar will inaugurate the ‘Panagah.’

 It is worth mentioning here that needy people will be provided three times meal free of cost in ‘Panagah’.
 There will be RDA staff members, Civil Defence staff and a medical camp round the clock to help needy people.